Rheem Water Heaters

-- Types: Rheem offers gas, electric, hybrid heat pump, point-of-use, solar and tankless water heaters with capacities ranging from 20-gallons to 120-gallons.
+Types: Rheem offers gas, electric, hybrid heat pump, point-of-use, solar and tankless water heaters with capacities ranging from 20-gallons to 120-gallons.

-- Point-of-use: Point-of-use water heaters are designed to fit under sinks or detached structures and can deliver hot water almost immediately.
+Point-of-use: Point-of-use water heaters are designed to fit under sinks or detached structures and can deliver hot water almost immediately.
 Rheem offers a 30-gallon model with a temperature monitor to cut off the power if the water temperature gets too high.

-- Tankless systems: For consumers looking for a tankless water heater, Rheem offers a variety of different capacity systems.
+Tankless systems: For consumers looking for a tankless water heater, Rheem offers a variety of different capacity systems.
 Rheem designed its tankless water heaters to provide hot water to operate three appliances at the same time for an extended period.
 Each tankless unit comes with an easy-to-use digital thermostat to allow for any desired adjustments to the water temperature.

-- Commercial tankless units: Rheem has four models of tankless water heaters for commercial use.
+Commercial tankless units: Rheem has four models of tankless water heaters for commercial use.
 Each unit comes with a high temperature chip option that increases the output water temperature by 45-degrees.
 All four models are said to be 84-94 percent efficient.

-- Warranties: Each Rheem water heater comes with a limited warranty.
+Warranties: Each Rheem water heater comes with a limited warranty.
 Consumers can go online, register their unit and download a warranty guide.
 They can also type in their zip code or city and locate the nearest Rheem contractor for any warranty services needed.

-Rheem Water Heaters Company Profile
+Rheem Water Heaters Company Information